Question:

 You need to provide the U.S. government with concrete evidence that you qualify to use the cross-chargeability provisions to immediately file for permanent resident status.

-Naturally, you should discuss this possibility in more depth with a family visa immigration lawyer to ensure you qualify for a green card before filing yours and your husband’s applications for residency.
+Naturally, you should discuss this possibility in more depth with an immigration lawyer to ensure you qualify for a green card before filing your application for residency.